 because almost all the commands I was shelling out to had to be further

-processed using cut
+processed using cut or grep or

-, so there were a lot of processes
+sed or awk, so there were a lot of processes

 being created and lots of strings being sliced and diced every time the